Bhupesh-V/til/Miscellaneous/tech-writing-cookbook.md

 - Great writers unlock the ELECTRICITY of sight.
 They give their readers a pair of Magic Binoculars.

-- "Facts alone are’t enough.
+- "Facts alone aren't enough.
 They’re too black-and-white.
 Readers yearn for stories, images, and anecdotes that make the information POP."

 ## Verbose thinking is necessary

 “It’s only by concentrating, sticking to the question, being patient, letting all the parts of my mind come into play, that I arrive at an original idea.
 By giving my brain a chance to make associations, draw connections, take me by surprise” — _William Deresiewicz_

 I usually think about the layout of the post while doing boring chores (making food).
 Schedule time to think and hone your understanding of the problem.

 ## Validating an Idea
 Some of the points that help me land a decision:

 - Are people not aware of this _idea_?
 Is it buried down in the messy internet?
 - Is it hard to understand?
+- Are the already available blogs outdated?
 - What are the future implications after I write this post?

 ## Know when to stop researching ✋️

 1. Quick internet search read top 5 results, then directly jump to 2nd page to see hidden gems
-2. Go through all the stackoverflow answers & comments (same with github issues)
+2. Go through all the StackOverflow answers & comments (same with GitHub issues)
 3. Ask only friends who might have good insights on the idea, no pinging random people.
-   Optionally check opinions of professionals on twitter (necessary evil).
+   Optionally check opinions of professionals on Twitter (a necessary evil).

 <!-- ## Owning an Idea -->